Du kan lese den norske versjonen av intervjuet er her.

 In this perspective, it gives perfect sense when Han Bennink in a duo with Misha Mengelberg is playing on a pizza cardboard box.
 And as this shows, in the words of Astrid Schmidt-Burkhardt in her essay «Fluxus im Fluss der Zeit» – «Fluxus in the flow of time ») from 2005, Fluxus «develops further … vaudeville, comedy, Dada and Japanese Haikus», in contrast to other radical views of art at the time, that «goes back to the Baroque ballet of the court at Versailles».

 The main concern of the Fluxus movement was the question of where the division between art and non-art is – and when the question had been posed; suggesting that the question itself is meaningless.
 The Fluxus movement’s radical manifesto points directly to performance and action theatre later in the 1960s and into the 1970s, also here in Norway.

-Fluxus was a radical movement, and this radical approach still characterizes Misha Mengelberg.
+Fluxus was a radical movement, and this radical approach still characterizes Misha Mengelberg in 2011.
 The goal is not to give a general answer – true in all senses, true for all.
 The goal is to ask questions.
 Any question is answered with a new question, and this is what generates progress.
 There are no final answers – only more questions – to all the existentialist question of what the purpose of art is.